QunaSys/quantum-algorithm-grand-challenge-2023/README.md

 The ground state energy of a molecule is an important quantity for understanding its properties and behavior, and many quantum chemistry studies focus on the ground state energy of individual atoms or molecules.

 In QAGC, the task of participants is to calculate the ground state energy of a model (Hamiltonian) which we have prepared.
-From the focus of QAGC, the hamiltonian should have some properties as follows:
+From the focus of QAGC, the Hamiltonian should have some properties as follows:

 - Has similar properties as the molecular Hamiltonian used in quantum chemistry.

-  - The number of terms of the hamiltonian is $O(N^4)$, which is the same as the molecular Hamiltonian.
+  - The number of terms of the Hamiltonian is $O(N^4)$, which is the same as the molecular Hamiltonian.
 Then we can compare the performance of grouping methods that reduce the number of measurements.
-  - This hamiltonian has the same order of operator norm as the molecular Hamiltonian.
+  - This Hamiltonian has the same order of operator norm as the molecular Hamiltonian.
 Therefore, the resulting ground state energy scale is similar to the scale in quantum chemistry.

-- The exact value of ground state energy of this hamiltonian can be calculated classically for the arbitrary size of the system.
+- The exact value of ground state energy of this Hamiltonian can be calculated classically for the arbitrary size of the system.

   - Our aim through QAGC is also to create a common metric that can evaluate various NISQ algorithms.
 For evaluating algorithms in large qubit systems that cannot be simulated in classical computers, it will be necessary to know the exact value of the quantity to be measured as a reference value for evaluating NISQ algorithms.

-We have prepared a hamiltonian that satisfies all of these properties.
-The detail of the hamiltonian and the problem statement in QAGC is written in [Problem](#problem).
+We have prepared a Hamiltonian that satisfies all of these properties.
+The detail of the Hamiltonian and the problem statement in QAGC is written in [Problem](#problem).

 ## NISQ device simulation <a id="Introduction_3"></a>
 To explore the practical applications of NISQ devices and visualize bottlenecks in their utilization, it is necessary to use simulators that reflect the features of NISQ devices.